vk-cs/docs-public/docs/en/kubernetes/k8s/quick-start/quick-start.md

 1. [Activate API access](/en/tools-for-using-services/api/rest-api/enable-api#activate_api_access) for this user.

-1. Get kubeconfig for the cluster in [VK Cloud personal account](https://msk.cloud.vk.com/app/):
+1. Get kubeconfig for the cluster in [VK Cloud management console](https://msk.cloud.vk.com/app/):

    1. Go to **Containers → Kubernetes Clusters**.
    1. Find the required cluster in the list, then select **Get Kubeconfig to access the cluster** in its menu.